infominer33/infominer33.github.io/index.md

 I *am* planning to learn Python, along with a million other things.
 Right now, I'm focused on the fundamentals of web development.

-**My Ultimate Goal: Create a reasonably comprehensive resource index, for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**
+**My Ultimate Goal: Create a reasonably comprehensive index for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**

 That's the lens through which I operate.